houssemriden/challenge/README.md

 # Challenge

-This Repository contains a mix of ansibe playbooks and bash script that were used to solve the challenge .
+This Repository contains a mix of ansibe playbooks and bash script that were used to solve the Forescout challenge .